influxweb/Broccoli/README.md

 # Broccoli - NO LONGER SUPPORTED
 *An open source, one user blogging system that easily integrates with existing pages.*

+Broccoli is no longer maintained as my time is spent on other projects.
+For archive purposes, I'll leave the code here.
 ## Features
 * Easy integration.
 Simply plugs into any php page.
 * WYSIWYG editing using the TinyMCE rich text editor.